GriffithUniLibrary/redcap-intro/docs/instruments/07-branching.md

 {% endcapture %}
 {% include card.html header="Add ‘None of the Above’ to the Existing Conditions’ question" text=actiontag %}

-{% include alert.html text="Now we will add an action tag that causes the calculated field we created before to be hidden from the participant view." color="primary" %}
+Now we will add an action tag that causes the calculated field we created before to be hidden from the participant view.
+{:. .info }

 {% capture actiontaghide %}